I recently met the Managing Partner of an international law firm.

 It's a scenario I understand well...

-When people learn I’m a chartered financial planner, often the next question is: “Can I ask your opinion about my pension” or “So what are your thoughts on the current stock market performance?"
+When people learn I work in finance, often the next question is: “Can I ask your opinion about my pension” or “So what are your thoughts on the current stock market performance?"

 Of course, I love what I do and sharing my thoughts on the world of finance.